ehtbanton/Exammer/SECURITY.md

 ## Overview

-Erudate implements a comprehensive multi-user authentication and authorization system with strict data isolation between users.
+Exammer implements a comprehensive multi-user authentication and authorization system with strict data isolation between users.
 This document explains the security model, data architecture, and access control mechanisms.

 ## Authentication